Just like diamond sparkles when light hits it, showing its superior cut and clarity– smart people have evidence of their brilliance.

 Showing your work allowed the teacher to see her own reflection in your level of understanding of the concepts she shared.

 Years later, when you or others still seem to be able to pull answers out of the butt – and others label you “the smart ones”; do you gloat over the accolade, or does it frustrate you because you have nothing to show for your alleged brilliance?

 If you’re anything like me, it frustrates you to no end because smart people show their work.

 “I’m, like, a smart person”

 they don’t have to; there’s evidence.

 “Show your work” is the best direction a teacher could have given me.

-Not only is humbling when you find yourself becoming a narcissist; it allows you not to be bamboozled by the ole razzle-dazzle…
+Not only is it humbling when you find yourself becoming a narcissist, but it also allows you not to be bamboozled by the ole razzle-dazzle…

 Happy Teacher Appreciation Day!